Tonci63/HCI-Projekt/assignments/assignment2/personas.md

 ### Visual Description:

 A silver-haired man in his 60s with a neat beard and black glasses stands calmly in soft morning light.
 He wears a white field shirt under a tan corduroy vest, pockets full of tools.

+## LLM prompts we used

+" Create me a set of user personas ( 3 ) relevant to my tourist app project. "